MakeHub-tw/FreaksTimer/README.md

 # FreaksTimer

 Do you like to build your own pomodoro timer ?
 ElecFreaks has built a great but cheap programmable Arduino (Leonardo compatible w/ ATmega32U4) device sold here: [FreaksTimer](http://www.elecfreaks.com/estore/freakstimer.html).
-We at MakeHub Taiwan tries to make it useful and easy to extend by rewriting the whole firmware.
+We at MakeHub Taiwan try to make it more useful and easy to extend by rewriting the whole firmware.

 Currently there are two sketches: